 Whether you’re a serious backpacker, ex-military day-tripper or somewhere in between, If you’re here, you obviously know the importance of a good backpack.
 You know you need quality, durability and, when it comes to carrying your gear, military backpacks are a sure bet.

-Whether you’re looking for a small day pack like the 5.11 rush 24 or a full blown expedition setup like the Maxpedition Falcon II, the following interactive backpack chart will help you find which pack is right for you .
+If you’re looking for an all around day pack like the GORUCK GR-1, or a full blown expedition setup like the Maxpedition Falcon II, the following interactive backpack chart will help you find which pack is right for you .
 We’ve all got our own opinions, some based on military experience (like me), but in the end, you need to decide which backpack is right for you, and so we’re here to help.
+After browsing about, we also have an excellent article on how to choose a pack.

 Backpack and Rucksack Comparison Chart